rodg/Final-Practice-Answers/README.md

 GitHub will handle code pull requests well (shocking I know), so feel free to do so if you have better/other example code.

 ## Please don't post any code from the projects or the Linked List problem!
+Are you a TA/Instructor and see something that shouldn't be posted?
+If so, send me an email immediatly.
+I've asked an instructor, and I've been told it should be fine to post this as long as it has no project code (and it has absolutely no project code).